 Show me the games!

-Xbox 360 actually had fun games for Kinect that I enjoyed playing.
-I spent hours playing the old exercise game titles like Your Shape: Fitness Evolved and Nike+ Kinect Training.
-I had a lot of fun shouting “Grenaaade!” at Halo: Anniversary Edition (even though it only worked somewhat unreliably), and pod racing and even dancing in Kinect: Star Wars.
-Sure, I looked like a complete idiot doing all of these things but it was really fun nonetheless.
+I’d a lot of fun shouting “Grenaaade!” at Halo: Anniversary Edition (even though it only worked somewhat unreliably), and pod racing and even dancing in Kinect: Star Wars.
+Sure, I looked like a complete idiot doing all of these things but it was fun nonetheless.

 Stares at me constantly, but doesn’t know who I am

-Don’t get me wrong, I don’t mind voice controlled user interfaces (except when I’m out in public) and I rather enjoy writing using dictation.
+Don’t get me wrong, I don’t mind voice-controlled user interfaces (except when I’m out in public) and I rather enjoy writing using dictation.
 However, I want the speech-to-text processing to happen locally on my own system.
-There is no need to send my spoken words off to a server farm for processing and record keeping.
+There’s no need to send my spoken words off to a server farm for processing and record-keeping.

 The Kinect is a constantly listening machine invited into the living room to provide convenience and entertainment.
 Without any games, it doesn’t provide any entertainment, and without working gesture and voice support, it doesn’t offer any convenience either.

 I’ll leave the Kinect at its center position on the media center bench, for now to serve as an intimidating piece of surveillance art-installation.
 It goes well with the surrounding furniture anyway.
-However, I’ve disconnected power and the cables.
-It’ll remain like that until there is a massive new software update that makes it awesome or at least a few games are released that will make it interesting again.
+However, I’ve disconnected the power and cables.
+It’ll remain like that until there’s a massive new software update that makes it awesome or at least a few games are released that will make it interesting again.